Sarah Shahi: Personal life

+Lawsuit

 In 2016, Shahi and Howey were sued by a former nanny of their children for sexual harassment and religious discrimination.
 The lawsuit claimed Shahi mocked her Islamic customs of dress and fasting.
-The lawsuit also alleged sexual harassment, with Shahi sharing a lewd photograph with the nanny, and grabbing her backside commenting "you have a perfect little butt."
+The lawsuit also alleged sexual harassment, with Shahi sharing a lewd photograph with the nanny, and grabbing her backside and commenting, "You have a perfect little butt."
 In 2017, the nanny asked for the case to be dismissed.